oracle/node-oracledb/doc/api.md

 #### <a name="propdbstreamnumrows"></a> 3.2.17 streamNumRows

 A value used when streaming rows with [`queryStream()`](#querystream).
-It does not limit the total number of rows returned by the stream.
-The value is passed to internal [getRows()](#getrows) calls and is used only for tuning because `getRows()` may be internally called one or more times when streaming results.
+It does not limit the total number of rows returned by the stream or the `data` events generated.
+The value is passed to internal [getRows()](#getrows) calls and is used only for tuning.

 The default value is 100.